iamchandansharma/MovHippo/README.md

 ##Features
  * Play Movie Trailer
- * Share Movie Details from friends
+ * Share Movie Details with friends on different social media platform like Whatsapp, Facebook

 ##Getting Started
 This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

+##Note
+This projects fetch all movie details from [The Movie Database [TMDB]](https://www.themoviedb.org), In order to get all movie details require API Key [SIGN UP Here](https://www.themoviedb.org/account/signup)

 ##Support
  * Stack Overflow: http://stackoverflow.com/questions/tagged/android